13 Best Probiotic-Rich Kefirs for Your Gut

 - Add it to overnight oats.
 For a more luxurious texture without it being too thick, use kefir in your overnight oats instead of milk or yogurt.

 - Shake it up with some protein powder.
 Looking for an extra protein punch after a workout?
-Use kefir as the liquid base in your protein shake for an additional 10 grams of protein plus live and active probiotics.
+Use kefir as the liquid base in your protein shake for an additional boost of protein, plus live and active probiotics.

 - Try it as a base for dressings or marinades.
 Just like you would with mayo or Greek yogurt, you can use plain kefir as a tangy base for herby salad dressings and chicken marinades.

-Start sneaking this fermented superfood into your diet with these go-to picks for the best kefir.
+Start enjoying this fermented superfood in your daily diet with these go-to picks for the best kefir.

 Maple Hill Organic Whole Milk Kefir, Plain

-Maple Hill's organic whole milk kefir will lend homemade marinades and salad dressings an irresistibly creamy texture thanks to the healthy fats.
-Maple Hill uses 100 percent grass-fed milk, which results in a rich flavor and higher levels of anti-inflammatory omega-3 fatty acids and fat-burning conjugated linoleic acid (CLA) than regular milk.
+Maple Hill's Organic Whole Milk Kefir will lend homemade marinades and salad dressings an irresistibly creamy texture thanks to its healthy fats.
+Maple Hill uses 100% grass-fed milk, which results in a rich flavor and higher levels of anti-inflammatory omega-3 fatty acids and fat-burning conjugated linoleic acid (CLA) than regular milk.

 Green Valley Creamery Lactose-Free, Organic, Lowfat Plain Kefir